szczyglis-dev/py-gpt/README.md

 - `DPI factor`: DPI factor.
 Restart of the application is required for this option to take effect.
 Default: 1.0.

 - `Display tips (help descriptions)`: Display help tips, Default: True.

-- `Show tray icon`: Show/hide tray icon.
-Tray icon provides additional features like "Ask with screenshot" or "Open notepad".
-Restart of the application is required for this option to take effect.
-Default: True.

 - `Use theme colors in chat window`: Use color theme in chat window, Default: True.